If you are applying, you must complete sections 1, 2, and 3 of the Access to Leeds application form. Read guidance on completing sections 1, 2 and 3.

 Please type your name in the signature box to confirm that the information provided is, to the best of your knowledge, true, complete and accurate.
 For the purpose of the Access to Leeds application, an electronic signature or typing your name is acceptable – this box must not be left blank or the application will not be processed until complete.

 A teacher, tutor or careers advisor must complete sections 4, 5 and 6.
-For applicants that are not currently in education an employer can complete this section.
+For applicants that are not currently in education an employer or previous tutor can complete this section.

 Section 4: referee personal details